DmytroKashchuk/DmytroKashchuk/README.md

 - **Technologies:** MySQL, Android Programming, Blockchain, Cryptography

 ### 💼 Experience
+ **Graduate Research Assistant** @ The University of Tulsa | Aug 2024 - Present |Tulsa (OK) - USA Part-time and on-site

-- **Cybersecurity Researcher** at University of Trento
+- **Cybersecurity Researcher** @ University of Trento
-  Conducted analysis of CORS flaws in top websites and developed a Python scanner to detect vulnerabilities such as DoS attacks and SOP non-compliance.
+  Conducted analysis of CORS flaws in top 50K tranco websites and developed a Python scanner to detect CORS misconfiguration that can lead to DoS attacks.

-- **Networking Intern** at University of Trento
+- **Networking Intern** @ University of Trento
   Created a Raspberry Pi-based Wi-Fi detection system for disaster response, helping to locate individuals during natural disasters.

 ### 🌱 Currently Learning